 in late June of 1953 it was shipping a new 12kw UHF transmitter to

 WEEK.
 This would allow the station in increase power even further

-than the 175,000 watts for which it was currently was licensed.
+than the 175,000 watts it currently has.
 This would boost power to

 around 225,000 watts.